awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-inspector-assessmenttarget.md

  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `ResourceGroupArn`  <a name="cfn-inspector-assessmenttarget-resourcegrouparn"></a>
-The ARN that specifies the resource group that is associated with the assessment target\.
+The Arn that specifies the resource group that is associated with the assessment target\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)